Natural Live Edge Wood Slabs

 What species of wood do we mill?

 Our natural live edge wood slabs are all from locally sourced and salvaged domestic hardwood trees.
 While we focus much of our attention to Walnut, Maple and Cherry, we mill and kiln dry many others as well.
-Available species include:
+Often available species include:

 - Black Walnut